Save up to 25%… Shop Our Birthday Sale Now!

 Potential Healthy Aging Benefits

-Ergothioneine also appears to have the potential to be protective to our cardiovascular systems and brains from the effects of aging.
-In a Swedish study of 3200 people, ergothioneine was found to be the best metabolic marker in reduced cardiovascular risk and mortality out of 112 markers examined, even after 20 years of follow-up (19).
-Another study was able to determine that lower Ergothioneine blood-marker levels were associated with more frailty and cognitive decline versus higher ergothioneine levels (20).
+Ergothioneine also appears to have the potential to protect our cardiovascular systems and brain health from the effects of aging.
+In a Swedish study of 3,200 people, ergothioneine was found to be the best metabolic marker for reduced cardiovascular risk and mortality out of 112 markers examined, even after 20 years of follow-up [19].

 Ergothioneine from mushrooms

-When taking an ergothioneine supplement from a mushroom source, you double up on health benefits.
-The Beta-D-Glucan in mushrooms like shiitake and oyster helps to boost your immune defense system, for example.
+You double up on health benefits when taking an ergothioneine supplement from a mushroom source.
+The Beta-D-Glucans in mushrooms like shiitake and oyster helps to boost your immune defense system, for example.

 The ERGO+ Ergothioneine Supplement